ITRS-Group/cordial/tools/geneos/README.md

 There are a number of prerequisites for remote support:

-1. Remote hosts must be Linux on amd64
+1. Remote hosts must be Linux on amd64.

-2. Password-less SSH access, either via an `ssh-agent` or unprotected private keys
+2. Hosts must have password-less SSH access, either via an `ssh-agent` or unprotected private keys.

 3. At this time the only private keys supported are those in your `.ssh` directory beginning `id_` - later updates will allow you to set the name of the key to load, but using an agent is recommended.